diyefi/Puma-HowTo/doc/spin1/using_bom.md

   	- If you have high impedance injectors (``>6``&ohm;), these can be driven directly from Puma with the correct mods.

 - **INJ-L**: *(**Inj**ector **L**ow impedance)*
   	- If you have low impedance injectors (``<6``&ohm;), there needs to be significant modifications made to use these.
-No covered in this howto documention, sorry you're on own!
+Not covered in this how-to documentation, sorry you're on own!

 - **IGN**: *(**Ign**ition)*
   	- For coil per plug operation (COP/CNP), you need one of circuit per cylinder.